drifter1/compiler/README.md

 Increment:
 Increment Node of entry i being 0 0
 For branch:
-Statements Node with 1 statements
+Statements Node with 4 statements
+Assign Node of entry res
+Assigning:
 Assign Node of entry val
 Assigning:
+Reference Node of entry res
+Function Declarations Node with 1 function declarations Function Declaration Node of operation with ret_type 2 and 2 parameters
+Parameters:
+Parameter value of type 2
+Parameter i of type 1
+Function declarations:
+Declarations Node with 1 declarations
+Declaration Node of data-type 2 for 1 names
+Function statements:
+Statements Node with 1 statements
+Assign Node of entry res
+Assigning:
-Reference Node of entry val
+Reference Node of entry value
 Reference Node of entry i
 Arithmetic Node of operator 2
 Reference Node of entry i
 Arithmetic Node of operator 0
+Return node:
+Return Node of ret_type 2
+Returning:
+Reference Node of entry res
 Parsing finished!
 ```